guildai/guildai/guild/tests/uat/command-errors.md

     >>> run("guild run")
     guild: missing [MODEL:]OPERATION or --rerun RUN
-    Try 'guild run --help' for more information.
+    Try 'guild ops' for a list of operations or 'guild run --help' for more information.
     <exit 1>